se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 Rather, it only asks to divide the app and takes care of everything else.
 Therefore, Angular and MVVM (Model-View-View-Model) design structure are quite similar.
 Angular ensures easy development as it eliminates the need for unnecessary code.
 It has a simplified MVC architecture, which makes writing getters and setters needless.
 All in all, developers are promised less coding, along with lighter and faster apps.
 This is very important for enterprise web applications.
-And according to a <a href="https://blog.qburst.com/2017/05/make-your-apps-load-faster-with-angular-2/">survey</a>, every 100-millisecond improvement in page loading speed led to 1% increase in revenue for Amazon.
+>According to a <a href="https://blog.qburst.com/2017/05/make-your-apps-load-faster-with-angular-2/">survey</a>, every 100-millisecond improvement in page loading speed led to 1% increase in revenue for Amazon.

 ### What does an Angular app look like?